 For your security, your access code expires after 60 days and is no longer valid after the first time you use it.
 If your code expires, please contact the MyChart HelpLine during normal business hours at 214-648-8888 for assistance in obtaining a new activation code.

 Yes.
 Please keep your password confidential.
-Your password can be changed online at any time by you.
+You can change your password online at any time.
 Your password is not known by anyone at UT Southwestern.

 If you believe someone has found out your password, please change it.
 You can change your password in MyChart at any time by choosing “Change Password” under the administrative options.